 - Find the point of intersection of the lines.

 The point of intersection is the solution.

-Finding solution for consistent pair of Linear Equations
+Finding Solutions for Consistent Pairs of Linear Equations

-The solution of a pair of linear equations is of the form (x,y) which satisfies both the equations simultaneously.
-Solution for a consistent pair of linear equations can be found out using
+The solution of a pair of linear equations is of the form (x,y), which satisfies both equations simultaneously.
+Solution for a consistent pair of linear equations can be found using

 i) Elimination method

 To know more about Finding the Solution of Algebraic Expressions, visit here.

 Substitution Method of Finding Solution of a Pair of Linear Equations